osirumijiihude/osirumijiihude/README.md

 - 💫 Hobbies: Chess
 - 🌱 I’m currently learning: Flutter
 - 🐱‍🏍 I’d love to get better at: Coding...
-- 👯 I’m looking to collaborate on: Anything really :)... https://osirumijiihude.space#contact
+- 👯 I’m looking to collaborate on: Anything really :)... feel free to get in touch with me below

 ### What i'm currently working on: